Sütlaç in Istanbul: 8 Best Places Serving Creamy Rice Pudding

 Sütlaç rarely headlines a menu, which is exactly why these eight shops matter.
 Each one treats a humble baked pudding as something worth doing well, and a few have been doing it since before your grandparents were born.

-If you would rather eat your way through the city with a local leading, that is what we have done since 2013 on our Istanbul food tours, in small groups capped at 10 guests.
+Still working through the sweet side of the city?
+Our baklava guide covers the syrup and the pistachios.
+And if you would rather eat your way across both continents with a local leading, that is what we have done since 2013 on our Taste of Two Continents food tour, in small groups capped at 10 guests.
 Come hungry, and save room for something spotted like a cow.